 Conclusion

-The call money market plays an important role in the financial system of an economy by providing short-term liquidity to banks and other financial institutions.
+Now that you know what is call money market, you can see that it plays an important role in the financial system of an economy by providing short-term liquidity to banks and other financial institutions.

 It offers a flexible, cost-effective, and efficient way to manage day-to-day cash requirements, support monetary policy, and maintain market stability.
 The call rate, as a key benchmark, reflects the prevailing demand and supply for short-term funds and helps guide short-term interest rates in the economy.